-- B. If when NewDay works out what Mr T would have owed each month without PPI Mr T paid more than enough to clear his balance, NewDay should also pay simple interest on the extra Mr T paid.
-And it should carry on paying interest until the point when Mr T would've owed NewDay something on his credit card.
-The interest rate should be 15% a year until April 1993 and 8% a year from then on. - C. NewDay should tell Mr T what it's done to work out A and B.
+The interest rate should be 15% a year until April 1993 and 8% a year from then on.[†] - C. If when NewDay works out what Mr W would have owed each month without PPI Mr W paid more than enough to clear his balance, NewDay should also pay simple interest on the extra Mr W paid.
+And it should carry on paying interest until the point when Mr W would've owed NewDay something on his credit card.
+The interest rate should be 15% a year until April 1993 and 8% a year from then on.† - D. NewDay should tell Mr W what it's done to work out A, B and C.

-HM Revenue & Customs requires NewDay to take off tax from this interest.
-NewDay must give Mr T a certificate showing how much tax it's taken off if he asks for one.
+† HM Revenue & Customs requires NewDay to take off tax from this interest.
+NewDay must give Mr W a certificate showing how much tax it's taken off if he asks for one.